jyourstone/jellyfin-smartplaylist-plugin/README.md

 1.  **Create Playlist**: This is where you build new playlists.
     -   Define the rules for including items.
     -   Choose the sort order.
+    -   Set the maximum number of items (defaults to 500).
     -   Select which user should own the playlist.
     -   Decide if the playlist should be public or private.
     -   Choose whether or not to enable the playlist.